Ibrahim-Mujallid/-Servo-Stepper-brushless-Motors/README.md

 bjective: design electronic circuit to control servo and stepper and dc  motor by using some electronic components with Arduino used components: Arduino uno - Potentiometer - Servo motor - Stepper motor - dc motor - 9V Battery - H-bridge Motor Driver - wires - Breadboard
-Attached files: circuit View - the arduino code - Schematic View NOTE the Dc and stepper motor there is a Potentiometer act as a button so we can control the motor by adjusting the potentiometer.
+Attached files: circuit View - the arduino code - Schematic View NOTE in the Dc and stepper motor circuits  there is a Potentiometer act as a button to control the motor rotation by adjusting the potentiometer.

 Servo motor code:
 #include <Servo.h>